kingfengji/DeepMIML/README.md

 ## Visualization

-If you want to Visualize the MIML analysis for the n-th image in the test set, run the command below: (here n is 2)
+If you want to Visualize the MIML analysis for the n-th image in the test set, run the command below: (here n is the first 2 test data)

-(--data 2 means use the 2nd image in the coco validatation dataset.)
+(--data N means use the N-th image in the coco validatation dataset.)